The Death Of Vagina: Mythmaking Voices

 © swan, KNCDC

+The Death of Vagina: Myth-making Voices started by rereading the myths of goddesses that have changed or disappeared in history.
+Metaphors of goddesses and exerted bodily mysticism in ancient tribes intertwined with contemporary women’s unconscious experiences.
 In this work, we see myths as communal stories, including questions about the lives & deaths, shifting away from the view that they are fixed heroic epics.
 Supposing that the myths of goddesses came to an end due to phallogocentrism, what should the next story be?
-Therefore, we attempt to imagine the future by co-overwriting the present on the ruins of past myths.
+Therefore, we attempt to imagine the future by co-overwriting on the ruins of past myths.
+This performance creates a regenerative space stimulated by intimacy, care, affected body and co-storytelling.

 © swan, KNCDC